 To perform an offline backup of a database, use operating system commands to copy the database directory.

-You must shut down the database prior to performing an offline backup.
+Important: You must shut down the database before you perform an offline backup.

-For example, on Windows systems, the following operating system command backs up a (closed) database that is named sample and that is located in d:\mydatabases by copying it to the directory c:\mybackups\2005-06-01:
+For example, on Windows systems, the following operating system command backs up a (closed) database that is named sample and that is located in d:\mydatabases by copying it to the directory c:\mybackups\2012-04-01:

-'''

-xcopy d:\mydatabases\sample c:\mybackups\2005-06-01\sample /s /i
+xcopy d:\mydatabases\sample c:\mybackups\2012-04-01\sample /s /i

-'''